A brief overview of their war service in France during WW2

 When wireless trained agents arrived in France their first task was to find several suitable locations from which to use their transmitter to pass messages to London as quickly as possible whilst ensuring they never stayed on the air for over twenty-minutes, but for a variety of reasons some operators broke the twenty-minute rule and did not survive the war.

-It was not long before the Germans introduced radio jammers which apart from making it difficult to send and receive messages was also intended to force operators to remain longer on the air to pass messages.
+It was not long before the Germans introduced radio jammers which apart from making it difficult to send and receive messages they were also intended to force operators to remain longer on the air to pass messages.

 Information about the Wireless War against SOE D Section (Dutch)